Ryael/neon-shore/README.md

 - Rose S. - Rose was instrumental in helping me proofread this readme, testing.md, and agile.md.
 You've saved me so much time and hassle, after looking at it for so long I just can't spot errors any longer... so, thank you so much, Rose!
 You're wonderful!

 - My family and friends, who have been incredibly supportive and have been instrumental in keeping me motivated throughout this project.
 Thank you all so much!
 All of you who helped proofread, test, provide feedback on the website, code, and etc...
 I couldn't have done it without you all!

+- The Code Intsitute Tuturs - No matter what I did or how hard I tried, I could not discern what the issue was with the confirmation emails not sending.
+It was the tutor support that saved me, taught me, and in good time, too!

 - The Code Institute community on Slack - Easy, straightforward, and always willing to help and provide advice.